The Second Safari Lens

 As you probably noted in those bullets, a couple of things come up: (1) what lens are you pairing the second one with?; and (2) does your second lens have more flexibility or a downside?

 I'll get to some pairings in a moment, but it's worth spending a few more words on the downside/upside equation.
 Things that are upsides include: smaller, lighter, closer focusing, longer focal range, faster aperture. sharp in the DX boundary.
 Things that are downsides include: larger, heavier, poor close focus, minimal focal range, slower aperture, lack of sharpness compared to the alternatives.
 Flexibility has to do with both focal length range (more is better, plus less gap to your primary lens), and perhaps also with faster apertures should you wish to go for subject isolation.
-Make sure when you pick a lens you're considering the balance of all these things.
+Make sure when you pick a second lens where you're considering the balance of all these things with your primary one.

-As for pairings, here are two I currently favor:
+As for pairings, here are the ones I currently favor:

 • 70-200mm f/2.8 with the 600mm f/4 TC VR S. Another luxury pairing that’s scaled upwards for more reach.
 This tends to be a little too much lens for my style of wildlife (and sports) work, and it’s a heavier and larger kit to carry.

 If subject isolation is "your style," then a 300mm f/6.3 aperture—see Tamron—probably isn't going to help you.
-If isolating small birds mid-day is your game, you want long focal length choices, or you'd better be spending your entire day in a well positioned hide (maybe both!).
+If isolating small birds mid-day is your game, you probably want longer focal length choices, or you'd better be spending your entire day in a well positioned hide (maybe both!).

 This is the way you should think of it, too.
 Don’t get into the “I must be ready for absolutely any possibility,” because there’s no such combination of lenses that will cover everything.
-Instead, find a combination that has the best likelihood for bringing back the type of images you wish to capture.
+Instead, find a combination that has the highest likelihood of bringing back the type of images you wish to capture.

 Looking for other photographic information?
 Check out our other Web sites: